alinaberlin/catch-the-Easter-egg/README.md

 - should catch the eggs that are different and so would score differently
 - purple egg = 1point, blue egg = 2 points, green egg = 3 points
 - speed is incresed byt the time goes
+- game ends when the payer missed to catch the eggs and it's display 'Game over'

 Game is hosted here : https://stoic-blackwell-b62d8c.netlify.com/